-This applies if your pet has a pre-existing condition that affects a body part that it has more than one of, like a leg or an eye.
-If the same health condition occurs in the other body part, we'll treat it as a pre-existing condition and exclude it from cover under your policy.
+This applies if your pet has a pre-existing condition that affects a body part that it has more than one of, like a leg, and it increases the risk of the other body part being injured.
+If the other body part has the same accidental injury, we'll treat it as a pre-existing condition and exclude it from cover under your policy.